q3769/chunk4j/README.md

 The `stitch` method should be repeatedly called on all the chunks ever received.
-On each call and addition of the received chunk, if a meaningful group can form to complete and restore the original data blob in bytes, such bytes are returned inside an `Optional`; otherwise if the group is still " incomplete" even with the addition of this current chunk, then the `stitch` method returns an empty `Optional`.
+On each call and addition of the received chunk, if a meaningful group can form to complete and restore the original data blob in bytes, such bytes are returned inside an `Optional`; otherwise if the group is still "incomplete" even with the addition of this current chunk, then the `stitch` method returns an empty `Optional`.
 I.e. You keep calling the `stitch` method with each and every chunk you received; you'll know you get a fully restored original data blob when the method returns a non-empty `Optional` that contains the restored data bytes.